 What is Periodontics?

-Periodontics is a dental specialty that focuses on the gums and soft tissues of the mouth.
+Periodontics is a specialty that focuses on the gums and soft tissues of the mouth.
 Periodontal care includes the treatment of gum disease, cosmetic gum procedures, and placement of dental implants to replace missing teeth.

 This Service is Available at these Toothworks locations

 Gum (periodontal) disease is an infection of the supporting tissues of the teeth.
 It is typically caused by poor oral hygiene habits that allow plaque to build up on the teeth and harden, eventually affecting the gums.

 If left untreated, gum disease can lead to a variety of oral health issues including inflamed and bleeding gums, a receding gum line, bacteria-filled pockets between the teeth and gums, and eventual bone loss.